 Research has proven that exercising during pregnancy can reduce the risk of complications by up to 25%.

-- This includes advice and exercise therapy to prevent and manage pelvic girdle pain and other musculoskeletal issues typically seen during this period.
+- This includes advice and exercise therapy to prevent and manage pelvic girdle pain (you can read more about pelvic girdle pain here) and other musculoskeletal issues typically seen during this period.

 - With particular focus on the areas of your body that are in need of some much needed help under the extra loads associated with feeding, holding and carrying your new baby.